dchege711/programming_challenges/advent-of-code/2024/AoC2024/09-disk-fragmenter/09-disk-fragmenter.md

 without holding the expanded list in memory?
 Lots of bookkeeping involved in such an approach.

+Something is buggy with the memory-optimized solution.
+The non-optimized one runs in 30ms, so still pretty fast.
+Should have tried out the brute force approach before dismissing it.

+{{< readfile
+  file="content/computer-science/programming-challenges/advent-of-code/2024/AoC2024/09-disk-fragmenter/DiskFragmenter.PartOne.cs"
+  highlight="cs"
+  id="DiskFragmenter.PartOne.cs" >}}

 ## References

 1. {{< citation